 Urge incontinence occurs when you have a sudden urge to urinate.
-In urge incontinence, the bladder contracts when it should not, causing some urine to leak through the sphincter muscles.
-It is also known as overactive bladder, bladder spasms, spasmodic bladder, irritable bladder, or detrusor instability.
+In urge incontinence, the bladder contracts when it shouldn’t, causing some urine to leak through the sphincter muscles holding the bladder closed.
+Other names for this condition are:

-While this is a common issue and can affect anyone, women and the elderly are at a higher risk of developing it.
+While this is a common issue and can affect anyone, women and older adults are at a higher risk of developing it.

-It is important to remember that urge incontinence is not a disease in itself.
-It is a symptom of lifestyle or medical issues or physical problems.
+It’s important to remember that urge incontinence isn’t a disease.
+It’s a symptom of lifestyle or medical issues or physical problems.

 Urge incontinence is one piece of the larger framework of urinary incontinence.
-There are several forms of urinary incontinence, ranging from leaking small amounts of urine to overactive bladder.
-Your doctor can diagnose your specific type of incontinence, its cause, and provide possible treatment options.
+There are several forms of urinary incontinence, ranging from leaking small amounts of urine to an overactive bladder.
+Your doctor can diagnose your specific type of incontinence and its cause, and they can provide possible treatment options.

-In many cases of urge incontinence, your doctor will be unable to pinpoint any exact cause.
-Some potential causes could include:
+In many cases of urge incontinence, a doctor isn’t able to pinpoint an exact cause.
+However, some potential causes could include:

-- obstruction of the opening of the bladder
+- an obstruction of the opening of the bladder

 - bladder cancer